-Each individual emergency diesel engine gen-set (Ref.
+Each individual engine gen-set (Ref.
 Nos.
-1 through 35) shall not operate more than 500 hours per year for all purposes (as provided in Condition 3) combined.
+Generator 1 through 106 and Transitory Generator 1 through 4) shall not operate more than 500 hours per year for all purposes (as provided in Condition 3) combined.

 The annual limits for hours of operation shall be calculated monthly as the sum of each consecutive 12-month period.
 Compliance for the consecutive 12-month period shall be demonstrated monthly by adding the total for the most recently completed calendar month to the individual monthly totals for the preceding 11 months.
-(9VAC5-80-1180)
+(9VAC5-80-1180) [5/8/2024]

-8. Fuel Specification - The approved fuel for the emergency diesel engine gen-sets (Ref.
+8. Fuel Specification - The approved fuel for the engine gen-sets (Ref.
 Nos.
-1 through 35) is ultra-low sulfur diesel fuel oil, and shall meet the specifications below:
+Generator 1 through 106, and Transitory Generator 1 through 4) is ultra low sulfur diesel fuel oil, and shall meet the specifications below: